 - 1. Trash chute - a.
 Chute opening should be 24" x 24" or 30" diameter; aluminized steel; minimum 16 gage. - b.
 Factory spray chute components with sound dampening material - c.
 Provide fire sprinklers as required per NFPA 13.
 Sheet metal for chute construction shall overlap from top to bottom such that if sprinklers are set off, water stays within the chute rather than escaping the seams between sections. - d.
 Automatic flush and sanitizing unit shall not be provided. - e.
-A plumbing access door is not required. - 2.
+A plumbing access door is not required. - f.
+A water hose connection with a valve to be opened by a key, shall be provided the top of the trash chute to allow periodic wash downs. - 2.
 Intake Doors (and Frames): - a.
-Manufacturer's standard ASTM A240/A240M, Type 304 stainless steel, doors shall be self-closing units with positive latch and latch handle with 1-1/2 hr fire-rated construction with frame suitable for enclosing chase construction. - b.
-Door size and type: 15" W X 18" H, bottom hinged, hopper type - c.
+Trash chute doors shall have smooth, rounded edges as sharp edges can injure users or tear bags. - b.
+Manufacturer's standard ASTM A240/A240M, Type 304 stainless steel, doors shall be self-closing units with positive latch and latch handle with 1-1/2 hr fire-rated construction with frame suitable for enclosing chase construction. - c.
+Door size and type: 15" W X 18" H, bottom hinged, hopper type - d.
 Finish: Manufacturer's standard satin directional polish finish - 3.
 Discharge: - a.
 Aluminized steel, minimum 16 gage; Type A open end chute discharge rolling steel door with fusible link hold-open on inclined steel track at bottom of chute to close automatically at temperature threshold per code. - b.
 Door size: 26-1/2" X 50-1/2" - 4.
 Roof Vent: - a.
 Provide a relief vent at the top of the chute extending above roof per NFPA and as required per manufacturer's specifications. - b.
 Roof vent shall extend to 48" above roof with full-diameter, screened vent and metal safety cap or glass explosion-release cap.